larryhudson/eleventy-plugin-prince-pdf/README.md

 - `htmlPath` should be a absolute path (starting with a `/`), pointing to the webpage that you want to convert to PDF.
 For example, `/hello/` will try to convert `[OUTPUT_DIR]/hello/index.html`.
 - `outputPath` should be a absolute path (starting with a `/`), relative to your output directory.
 This is where the PDF will be written to.

+The `serverPort` option can be used to set the port of the web server that Prince uses when it is converting HTML to PDF.
+The server port defaults to `8090`.

 ## Configuration